 12 Countries in 12 Months

-Worldview of wellbeing
+Worldview of well-being

-There are places around the world where people live happier and healthier than we do in the West.
+There are places around the world where people live happier and healthier than we do in the USA.
 How are they doing it?
 Do people even think about their health or are they simply living their best with what they’ve got?
 What roles do culture and lifestyle play?
 Embarking on a journey of discovery, I left my home to travel and live in 12 countries in 12 months to find out.

 Immersive experiences